Shark diving with the

 The Thresher Shark Divers team has tried to find the best time to dive with thresher sharks by extensive trial and error and a lot of experimentation.
 Our divemasters and instructors collect daily information on shark sightings and we record these details.
 So far, we have found that the best time to dive with the sharks is anywhere between sunrise

-and 9am.
+and 9am, but usually we go early.
 During this time period you have a good

 chance of seeing a shark, but as with most diving there is also an element